 Alternative settings include Format | Alignment | Middle, which works well for titles for rows, and Format | Alignment | Bottom, which works well with rows and/or cells of short text not long enough to wrap (Figure D).

-How to change horizontal align settings in Google Sheets
+How to change horizontal alignment in Google Sheets

 How to change text wrap and alignment in Google Sheets mobile app

-Mobile Google Sheets includes access to all three horizontal and vertical alignment options display: Left, center, right and top, middle and bottom.
+Mobile Google Sheets includes access to all three horizontal and vertical alignment display options: left, center, right, top, middle and bottom.
 However, the Google Sheets app offers a single slider for text wrap.
 Tap Cell, then choose whether the Wrap Text option is on or off (Figure F).

 How do you format text-heavy Google Sheets?